-The doctor will take a swab for the screening of chlamydia and gonorrhea, two sexually transmitted infections.
+The doctor will take a swab for chlamydia and gonorrhea screening, two sexually transmitted infections.
 We do not test for any other sexually transmitted diseases such as AIDS or hepatitis.
-A Pap test may, however, be done if necessary.

 The doctor will then proceed to administer the local anesthetic by injecting Xylocaine into the cervix.
 You will not (or hardly) feel these injections.